Stand for council

 Elected members are responsible to the local community.
 The Minister of Local Government and the Auditor-General ensure that the council follows the law.

 Yes, elected members get paid.
 The Remuneration Authority sets a pool of funds, and the newly elected council decides how to distribute it.
 Some expenses are also reimbursed.
-As of 11 December 2024, the Chairperson's remuneration was $138,846, and a Councillor's was $72,743.
+As of 1 July 2025, remuneration is as follows:

 Office | Annual Remuneration ($) |